By: Joe Bennett

 Welcome To Seville, Spain’s Most Charming City.

-Seville is the great city of the south of Spain – the home of Don Juan, Carmen, and Figaro, of orange blossom and jasmine and a blazing sun beating down on brilliant white buildings and lush green patios.
+Seville is the great city of the south of Spain and an ideal choice for short city breaks – the home of Don Juan, Carmen, and Figaro, of orange blossom and jasmine and a blazing sun beating down on brilliant white buildings and lush green patios.
 The city is quintessentially Andalucian and is packed with narrow winding lanes and the best nightlife in southern Spain.

 Many city breaks to Seville are combined with trips to the other great Andalucian sights, in Granada and Córdoba.
 All have a wealth of history and together give a wonderful insight into the Spanish south.
 But of the three, Seville has the reputation for its intensity of life, with great festivals and an operatic tradition second to none.
 It is also home to world-famous traditions such as bullfighting and flamenco.

 Add in the three great buildings of Seville – the Cathedral, Giralda Tower and the Alcázar – and this is a city that will both entertain and bewitch.
 The Cathedral is said to be the largest in the world – depending on how you measure cathedrals!
 Its altarpiece is certainly the world’s most impressive.

 The Giralda Tower was the world’s tallest building when built by the Moors, and the Alcázar and its gardens are a brilliant blend of the two cultures – Christian and Moor – that have shaped the city.